Frequently Asked Questions

 How does a taxpayer file for an abatement?

-The appeal period commences with the mailing of the "notice of tax" which usually is on or about November 1st of the current year.
+The appeal period commences with the mailing of the "notice of tax," which usually is on or about November 1st of the current year.
 Upon receiving the bill, taxpayers wishing to apply for an abatement must first appeal to the Assessor's Office in writing before March 1st.
 This must be done by letter or on an abatement form available on-line or from our office.
 In addition to the written appeal, a hearing with the Assessor may be arranged, if desired.
 There are no fees or charges for this local appeal.
 (The bill due on July 1st is an estimated first half payment and is not subject to an appeal period; however your assessment can be reviewed by August 1st, before the final bill is issued.)
 Throughout the appeal process, locally or beyond, the burden of proof is upon the appellant to demonstrate that the assessed valuation is inequitable or disproportionate to similar properties in Exeter.

 May the taxpayer compare assessments to those of their neighbors?